ChristopherWilks/megadepth/README.md

 Before attempting to build Megadepth, we strongly suggest the user try to use one of the pre-built binaries or the Docker container provided at the top of this README.

+The 3 primary dependencies for the this build (htslib, libBigWig, libdeflate) are brought in via git's `submodule` system automatically.

-To build Megadepth on a reasonably modern x86 Linux machine (with libcurl):
+To build Megadepth on a reasonably modern x86 Linux machine (with `libcurl` and `zlib`):

 `build.sh`

 This builds a fully dynamic binary which requires that libraries for htslib and libBigWig be available in the environment where megadepth will be run (see the `megadepth` wrapper script for details).
+Both of those libraries are included in the build environment referenced via the `megadepth` wrapper script.

-To run, use the wrapper script `megadepth`.
+Therefore, use the wrapper script `megadepth` to run on the same system where megadepth was built.